Subchapter 5: HAZARDOUS WASTE AND WASTE OIL HEADING: PL 1987, C. 517, §28 (NEW)

 (2) Handling of biomedical waste by generators;

-(3) Licensing of biomedical waste transporters and the conveyances used for the transportation of biomedical waste;
+(3) Licensing of biomedical waste transporters and the conveyances used for the transportation

 (4) Implementation of a biomedical waste tracking or manifest system;